dumlutimuralp/antrea-packet-walks/part_c/README.md

 ## 10.10 Encapsulation from Worker 2 to Worker 1

-When the flow gets to tunnel0 (genev_sys_6081) interface on Worker 2 node, Linux IP Stack adds the GENEVE headers to the flow with the destination IP address of 10.79.1.201 (which was determined in Table 70 back in Section 10.7 earlier) and source IP of 10.79.1.202 which is Worker 2 node IP.
-Next the flow is sent through the ens160 interface of the Worker 2 node onwards to the physical network, destined to the Worker 1 node.
+When the current flow gets to tunnel0 (genev_sys_6081) interface on Worker 2 node, Linux IP Stack adds the GENEVE headers to the flow with the destination IP address of 10.79.1.201 (which was determined in Table 70 back in Section 10.7 earlier) and source IP of 10.79.1.202 which is Worker 2 node IP. **Next, the flow is sent through the ens160 interface of the Worker 2 node onwards to the physical network, destined to the Worker 1 node.**

 To verify how Worker 2 node encapsulates the flows, a quick tcpdump on the Worker 2 node ens160 interface on UDP 6081, which is GENEVE port, would reveal the source and destination IP/MAC of this flow.